wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-meetings-virtual-events-experiences/includes/04-create-manage-meeting-policies.md

 	* Debbie can't share PowerPoint slide decks in meetings even if she's the meeting organizer.
 Debbie can view the PowerPoint slide decks shared by others in the meeting, even though she can't share PowerPoint slide decks.

-3. **Per organizer and per user.** Certain features are restricted for meeting participants based on their policy AND the organizer's policy.
+3. **Per organizer and per user** - Certain features are restricted for meeting participants based on their policy AND the organizer's policy.

 	For example, **Allow cloud recording** is a per-organizer and per-user policy.
 At Contoso, Linda has the policy setting enabled, while Debbie has the policy setting disabled.